Stuttering & consonants - speech exercises for "hard" sounds

-In this blog post and video, we'll talk about the role consonants play in stuttering (stammering), how they become the "hard" sounds, and I'll give you some practical exercises how to tackle those hard sounds.
+Let's see what role consonants play in stuttering (stammering), how they become the "hard" sounds, and I'll give you some practical exercises on how to tackle those hard sounds.
 I'll show you how to deal with them, and how to make sure they actually become easy.

 1) Getting to the vowel sound